gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 ## Presentation decisions

+- **MQTT selection**: `mqtt:want` permits manual brokers without installing a Supervisor MQTT provider.
+Service mode reads only `/services/mqtt`; manual mode reads only the App's broker options.
+Neither reads HA Core's MQTT config entry.
+The selector values are readable English because the App form does not translate list choices; field labels and help text are translated.
+  Manual fields stay visible and are ignored in service mode.
+Both modes use the existing TCP client; custom TLS trust configuration remains out of scope.
+- **Visible password**: an empty default keeps the dSS password field visible.
+  After API-key setup, clear its value instead of deleting the option.
+Do not clear the separate MQTT password, which is needed for subsequent connections.
+- **Automatic updates**: after complete controller startup, set `auto_update` once for image-based Apps.
+Supervisor's `build` flag excludes locally built test Apps.
+The `updates_initialized` marker shares the private state file below; older watchdog-only files remain compatible.
+Watchdog and update settings are written independently, without changing boot or App options.
+  The marker survives container replacement, so later manual choices win.
 - **No Ingress**: `digitalstrom-mqtt` is a background bridge and has no web interface.
 Adding a web server only to expose Ingress would add code and attack surface without a user workflow.